ebi-gene-expression-group/bulk-recalculations/README.md

 Optionally, worflow execution can be tailored to specific accessions or species by defining these variables in the sorting-hat script.

-## New experiment processing and re-processing
+### New experiment processing and re-processing

 Completed processing by iRAP Single Lib (ISL) is necessary before new experiment processing.
+It will run all rules avilable for the experiment type.

-## Recalculations
+### Recalculations

-This is necessary for Ensembl Update (E!
+This is necessary for the Ensembl Update (E!
 Update) part of a Data Release.
 E!
 Update brings annotations from Biomart, E!
 Mysql databases and ftp sites for all the relevant organisms in Expressiona Atlas, and leaves them in a format that can be consumed for the decoration process and the web applications.
 Ensembl Update validators (for Biomart attributes and GTF URL validations) are performed before running recalculations.

 For differial experiments, the following outputs are generated (which correspond to rules):